Medicine Has Gone to Pot!!!

 ***This is post was contributed by Cruise Deals.

-Some places impress from an aerial approach: Barra beach runway in Scotland, the dramatic mountainscapes of Queenstown, New Zealand and the sea-circled coastline of the south of France, to name a few.
-Others are more impressive if you arrive on the deck of a cruise ship, ferry or pleasure boat.
-Here are ten of the best (Jolly Rodger and telescope optional).
+Some places impress from an aerial approach: Barra beach runway in Scotland, the dramatic mountainscapes of Queenstown, New Zealand, and the sea-circled coastline of the south of France, to name a few.
+Others are more impressive if you arrive on the deck of a cruise ship, ferry, or pleasure boat.
+If you’re in the market for such a vessel, you might want to check the check havoc boat for sale at Shoppok listings.

 Hong Kong